 The Good: One major benefit to using LinkedIn is its user base, which consists mainly of business professionals.
 Over LinkedIn, your ads are almost always seen by business-minded individuals, like yourself.
 This makes it a social media platform with high conversion rates.
 Like Facebook, you can also target niche groups in categories like demographics, employee title and location.

-The Bad: Don’t expect a high click-through-rate for your ad here.
-However, while you’ll rack in less overall clicks on LinkedIn, the users behind the clicks are much more qualified than they are on the other social media channels.
+The Bad: Don’t expect a high click-through rate for your ad here.
+However, while you’ll rack in fewer overall clicks on LinkedIn, the users behind the clicks are much more qualified than they are on the other social media channels.
 On Facebook, you may get as many as 1 in 200 impressions; on LinkedIn, it’s common to receive 1 in 500.